thesoul214/typescript-cheatsheet/README.md

 ## Setting up general React prop types

 Like shown above, prop types are very encouraged in React.js.
-Some prop types however, may not be as obvious as others, so here's a small list of the most common prop types you might end up defining while programming your application:
+Some prop types however, may not be as obvious as others, so here"s a small list of the most common prop types you might end up defining while programming your application:

 [⬆️ Back to top](#table-of-contents)<br>